 Hopefully we get an app that did all of that in a single interface, but there is no such thing as the perfect app.

 Next up: Looking for an RSS reader for Windows?
-Here are 5 Windows 10 RSS clients you can download from the Windows Store today.
+Here are 5 Windows 10 RSS clients you can download from the Microsoft Store today.